 Hence, the specific solution can be obtained from Eq.~(\ref{gensol}) as

 and this, under the condition that $\alpha = -2$, will converge to the distribution given by Eq.~(\ref{finsol}), for $t \longrightarrow \infty$.
-In this regard the initial condition and its import are worth stressing.
-For any given value of $x$, the evolution starts at $t=0$ with an initial node count of $\phi = \eta$, which, under all practical circumstances, will be set at $\eta =1$.
-This is tantamount to saying that a node appears in the network with $x$ number of links, where, previously, there existed no node with this particular number of links.
-As the network evolves, two things continue to happen: First, new nodes are added to the network, and secondly, already existing nodes accrete greater number of links and strives to gain a status of greater importance.
-The most richly linked among the latter kind of nodes are primordial in nature, and at $t=0$, their number defines the minimum number of independent packages that are absolutely necessary for the {\it FOSS} network to evolve subsequently (for $t>0$) into a robust semantic system.
-So the initial condition can be argued to have an axiomatic character, and the mature network burgeons from it on later time scales.
-And during the evolution, the entire network gets dynamically self-organised in such a manner, that the eventual static out-degree distribution has its saturation properties at the highly connected end (arguably the more important end) determined by what the initial field was like at $t=0$.
+The significance of the initial condition is worth stressing here.
+For a value of $x$, the evolution starts at $t=0$ with an initial node count of $\phi = \eta$, which, under all practical circumstances, is set at $\eta =1$.
+This is to say that a node appears in the network with $x$ number of links, where, previously, there existed no node with this particular number of links.
+As the network evolves, two things continue to happen: first, new nodes are added to the network, and secondly, already existing nodes accrete links in greater numbers.
+The most heavily linked among the latter started as the primary nodes, and at $t=0$, their number defines the minimum number of independent packages that are absolutely necessary for the {\it FOSS} network to evolve subsequently (for $t>0$) into a robust semantic system.
+From a semantic perspective, the initial condition can be argued to have an axiomatic character, and the mature network burgeons from it on later time scales.
+And during the evolution, the entire network gets dynamically self-organized in such a manner, that the eventual static out-degree distribution has its saturation properties at the highly connected end determined by what the initial field was like at $t=0$.

-At this stage it should be instructive to examine the asymptotic properties of Eq.~(\ref{partsol1}), both in the limit of $t \longrightarrow 0$ and in the limit of $t \longrightarrow \infty$.
+The asymptotic properties of Eq.~(\ref{partsol1}) can now be examined, both in the limit of $t \longrightarrow 0$ and in the limit of $t \longrightarrow \infty$.
 In the former case, the evolution of $\phi$ will be linear in $t$ for a given value of $x$, and will go as

 in which growth is assured only when $\alpha < 0$.
-This linearity of early growth is perfectly in consonance with the standard assumption of the linear growth of the number of nodes with time~\cite{valsol2}, with $\eta$ giving the initial number of nodes.
+This linearity of early growth reflects the assumption of a linear growth of the number of nodes with time~\cite{valsol2}.

 While the temporal evolution obeys linearity on early time scales, in the opposite limit of $t \longrightarrow \infty$, the evolution shifts asymptotically to a power-law trend going as